Llandogo: History

-The village derives its name from St Euddogwy (Oudoceus), the third Bishop of Llandaff, who probably lived in the area in the 6th or 7th century.
+The village derives its name from St Euddogwy (Oudoceus), the third Bishop of Llandaff, who is said to have lived in the area in the sixth or seventh century.
+Llaneuddogwy, the historic form of the name, is still occasionally used, although Llandogo is the standard form in both Welsh and English.
 The church was formerly also or alternatively dedicated to St Einion Frenin, who was credited with establishing St Cadfan's monastery on Bardsey Island off Llŷn.
 The present church is on the site of a 7th or 8th-century foundation, but was wholly rebuilt in 1859–1861 by John Pollard Seddon.
 It has been described as one of Seddon's "most high-spirited small churches", with "polychromatic interplay inside and out" between mauve and ochre stone, and "an extraordinarily elaborate belfry".

 Llandogo was a port, renowned at one time for building of the trow, a flat-bottomed river boat that until the 19th century was used for trading up and down the River Wye, also on the River Severn shore and across the Severn Estuary and the Bristol Channel to Bristol.
 The boat gave its name to the historic Llandoger Trow pub close to the harbour in Bristol.
 The bell of The William and Sarah, one of the last Chepstow barges to trade on the river, can be found in the bell tower of the church at Llandogo.

 The Priory is a villa built in 1838 for John Gough by the architects Wyatt & Brandon.
 It is associated with Robert Baden-Powell, founder of the Scouting movement, who spent several summers as a boy there.
 He recounts in the sixth yarn of Scouting For Boys an expedition by folding boat up the River Thames, down the River Avon and across the Severn Estuary, finishing in Llandogo.
 The house belonged to Count Henry Philip Ducarel de la Pasture, whose wife and daughter were both well-known novelists, as Mrs Henry de la Pasture and E. M. Delafield respectively.

 Areas of interest

 There are many local walks along the river bank and up through the village to Cleddon Shoots, a local Site of Special Scientific Interest and towards the village of Trellech.
 The Wye Valley Walk runs along the top of the village, and the Offa's Dyke walk is just across the river.
 The village is designated as a Conservation Area.

 The village hall, the Millennium Hall, was opened in 2003 by The Princess Royal.
 Events are organised by the local community.

-Brown's Stores has been the village's only general goods store since 1921 and is still to this day run by the family.
+Brown's Stores was the village's only general goods store since 1921 until it closed in 2021.
 The family itself have lived in the village for generations.

 The Sloop Inn is the village's only public house and derives its name from the sloops that traded up and down the River Wye and across the Bristol Channel, being larger than the smaller, lighter flat bottomed trows.